stan-dev/design-docs/designs/0031-language-deprecation-schedule.md

 must be implemented (thus deprecating the use of that word as a identifier), new syntax which supersedes prior syntax, (such as `=` or `array[]`), or a similar _syntax-level_ change.
-If supporting both the new and old way of doing things requires a "hack" or difficult to maintain code, this is a prime candidate for this removal process in minor versions.
-If a change meaningfully alters the semantics of the language, it must wait until a major version bump (currently this would mean Stan version 3.0.0).
+If supporting both the new and old way of doing things requires a "hack" or difficult to maintain code, it is a prime candidate for this removal process in minor versions.
+If a change meaningfully alters the semantics of the language, it must wait until a major version bump to occur (currently this would mean Stan version 3.0.0), even if the deprecation is announced during a minor version update.

 - Current examples include the use of partial keywords like "offset", which are not reserved words but act like them in some contexts, or multiple